 The person with hair loss consults a physician hair restoration specialist because he/she is not pleased with the change in appearance created by hair loss.
 The physician hair restoration specialist listens to the patient's wishes and concerns and interprets them in the context of:

-the patient's age, location of hair loss, degree of hair loss, progression of hair loss, and availability of donor hair
+- the patient's age, location of hair loss, degree of hair loss, progression of hair loss, the patient’s family history of hair loss and availability of donor hair

 The end result of transplantation should always be optimum aesthetic outcome for the patient as agreed upon between patient and physician.
 The patient should not be "sold" an approach to hair restoration.
 Rather, the patient and physician should agree on an approach and an anticipated outcome after full and honest discussion of (1) the patient's wishes, (2) the physician's recommendations, and (3) the patient's concerns about the number of transplant sessions required, cost and potential complications.

 Primary aesthetic concerns that must be addressed include:

 The hairline: A recreated hairline should be placed at an aesthetically correct position on the frontal scalp, be natural in appearance, be appropriate to the patient's age, and be congruent with the appearance of other original or restored hair on the scalp.
 The skilled and experienced physician hair restoration specialist also takes into account how a recreated hairline will "age" as the patient ages.
 The hairline should remain appropriate to the patient's age over a period of time; a hairline that looks natural when the patient is 28 should continue to appear natural when the patient is 48.